lerax-chain/lerax-chain/README.md

 ## Documentation 📝

-If you'd like to learn more about the Polygon Edge, how it works and how you can use it for your project, please check out the **[Polygon Supernets Documentation](https://wiki.polygon.technology/docs/edge/)**.
+If you'd like to learn more about the Lerax Chain, how it works and how you can use it for your project, please check out the **[Polygon Supernets Documentation](https://wiki.polygon.technology/docs/edge/)**.

 ## Disclaimer